elylucas/react-component-testing-with-cypress/talk-assets/walkthrough.md

 Talking Point: Oh cool, so you can configure and setup the test frame to display in a way your component actually will.

+Talking Point:  Jonathan, what requirements do we have for them?

+- Requirements
+- Required message only shows when the form is submitted and there is no value

 ### 1st InputField test, required login message

 Implement required login.
 First, make a test: